 If you’re looking to get used to your cuddling companion, perhaps you could practice during waking hours.
 Snuggling up on the sofa when reading or watching TV, on the train, or at the movie theater are some suggestions.
 Doing so might give you some practice and/or satisfy your desire to be physically close, but still comfortable.
 Another thing to consider is your degree of contact when the two of you are in bed.
 Is your partner all over you like a fitted sheet, or is s/he just resting a hand, arm, or leg across a small part of your person?
 The latter will give the two of you some contact and still allow you some "breathing room."

-Some of the sleep answers in the General Health archive have suggestions that might also be useful to you.
+You might be interested in reading a few Q&As in the Sleep category of the Go Ask Alice!
+General Health archives for suggestions that might be useful to you.
 You may find it helpful to talk to your health care provider about ways to improve your sleep patterns.
 Patience may also be in order here — getting used to sleeping and touching together can take the time of many a mattress rotation.Alice!